 Aquileia's early Christian mosaics and the ancient Roman archaeological site

 However, the urban development came to a halt during the turmoil of the Migration Period.
-Aquileia suffered repeated raids and devastation, especially when the Huns, led by Attila, attacked the city in 452 AC.
+Aquileia suffered repeated raids and devastation, especially when the Huns, led by Attila, attacked the city in 452 AD.
 At the end of the late Roman Period Aquileia was a marauded, depopulated site.
 The patriarch, seeking shelter in Grado, was forced to deal with a rival patriarch who claimed not only the title but also the dominions.
 The rivalry between the two patriarchs - one in Grado, the other one in Aquileia - went on until 1445, when the title and all territories were transferred to the archbishop of Venice.
-Aquileia never recovered from that loss and dwindled into a little village with a house of God out of all proportion for its current state.
+Aquileia never recovered from that loss and dwindled into a little village with a house of God completely out of proportion with its current state.

-This same patriarchal basilica may only have been sanctified in 1031, under patriarch Poppo I., but it foundations were laid on those of a pre-existing basilica from the late 4th century AC.
+This same patriarchal basilica may only have been sanctified in 1031, under patriarch Poppo I, but it foundations were laid on those of a pre-existing basilica from the late 4th century AC.
 Miraculously the floor mosaics of this predecessor, excavated in 1909, were completely preserved.
 Over a surface of 750 square metres growing tendrils and interweaving lines unfold, interspersed with depictions of figures, like the 'Good Shepherd' and 'Jonah and the Whale', or the four seasons or portraits of donors.
-In the left nave is an entrance to the Cripta degli Scavi, where yet more floor mosaics from an ancient Roman patrician house from the first century AC and a still earlier basilica from the early part of the 4th century can be seen.
+In the left nave is an entrance to the Cripta degli Scavi, where yet more floor mosaics from an ancient Roman patrician house from the first century AD and a still earlier basilica from the early part of the 4th century can be seen.

 It's good to know:

 33051 Aquileia (UD)

 www.turismofvg.it (English, Italian, German)

 Text: Birgit Stegbauer